ceguez/web-scraper/README.md

 * REST API
 * Java 8: used lambdas and streams to search, parse and collect data.
 * Spring Framework
-* Jsoup (Java Library) for fetching URLs and extracting and manipulating data, using the best of HTML5 DOM methods and CSS selectors.
+* Jsoup (Java Library) for fetching URLs and extracting and manipulating data.

 ## Run Program